zweihan/cs3223/README.txt

 consideration are arithmetic operations like increment and modulo.
 However, in our LRU implementation, accessing the next victim involves pointer indirection, which is slower than pure arithmetic operations.

-In addition, the 2 arrays used for pointing are allocated separately from the StrategyControl.
+In addition, for LRU, the 2 arrays used for pointing are allocated separately from the StrategyControl.
 Accessing the 2 arrays would access a (potentially) different memory block, which can contribute to the delay.
+This is even worse for LRU2 as 2 linked lists are maintained.

 On the contrary, LRU has a higher hit ratio than clock sweep and LRU2 has higher hit rate than LRU.